SECUREA1/CHAINES.IO-CHAT/BRANDING.md

 - Weights 400 and 600 for body and headings, respectively.

 ## Usage Notes
-- The logo should appear at 32\*32px in the header.
+ - The logo should appear at 32×32px in the header and as a favicon.
+Provide an SVG with a 32×32 PNG fallback and a 512×512 PNG for touch icons.
 - Accent colors should be used for call-to-action buttons and links.
 - Maintain generous whitespace and rounded corners (16px radius) for a friendly, modern feel.